wannier-developers/wannier90/docs/docs/tutorials/tutorial_32.md

     `Grace: Read sets` should pop up.
 Select `p_vs_e.dat` in the `Files` section, click `Ok` at the bottom and close the window.
 You should now be able to see a quite noisy function that is bounded between 1 and 0.
-You can modify the appearence of the plot by clicking on `Plot` in the top bar and then `Set appearance...`.
+You can modify the appearance of the plot by clicking on `Plot` in the top bar and then `Set appearance...`.
 In the `Main` section of the pop-up window change the symbol type from `None` to `Circle`.
 Change the line type from straight to none, since the